 Twin-spotted rattlesnakes breed during the springtime and give birth to 3-8 live baby snakes in the late summer months.
 Baby rattlesnakes are around 6-8 inches long, and although small, they are venomous from the day they are born.
 However, baby rattlesnakes lack a rattle at the end of their tails, and instead have a single keratin “button”.
 Each time the snake sheds, an additional segment is added, which creates a rattle over time.

-However, you cannot actually tell the age of a rattlesnake based on the size of their rattle.
+However, you cannot actually tell the age of a rattlesnake based on the size of its rattle.
 Many snakes can shed multiple times a year, and since their keratin rattles are somewhat fragile, pieces occasionally break off as well.
-Although not as common, you might even see a rattlesnake that is currently missing its rattle all together!
+Although not as common, you might even see a rattlesnake that is currently missing its rattle altogether!

 Are Twin-Spotted Rattlesnakes Dangerous?

 In addition to their small size, twin-spotted rattlesnakes are very shy and live in areas far from human development.
-These snakes do their best to avoid humans whenever possible, so there are not many twin-spotted rattlesnake bites on record.
+These snakes do their best to avoid humans whenever possible, so there are few twin-spotted rattlesnake bites on record.